Buying Genuine Infrared Heating

 Where should infrared panels be positioned?

-Aim the radiant heat towards where you spend time (sofa, desk, treatment bed, work zone).
-Avoid placing panels where large furniture blocks the “line of sight” of the heat.
+Aim the radiant heat towards where you spend time, such as a sofa, desk, treatment bed or work zone.
+Avoid placing panels where large furniture blocks the line of sight of the heat.

 Can infrared heating be the main heating for a home?

-Yes — if it’s correctly sized room-by-room and the building fabric is reasonably insulated.
+Yes — if it is correctly sized room by room and the building fabric is reasonably insulated.
 Many people also use it as zonal heating to reduce whole-house demand.

 What certifications should I look for on infrared heating products in the UK?

 Look for UKCA or CE, plus clear electrical safety information and compliance details.
-Transparent specs and a meaningful warranty are also strong signals of quality.
+Transparent specifications and a meaningful warranty are also strong signals of quality.